wygulmage/xmobar/readme.md

-When xmobar runs with the full path to that Haskell file as its argument (or if you put it in `~/.config/xmobar/xmobar.hs`), and with the xmobar library installed, the Haskell code will be compiled as needed, and the new executable spawned for you.
+When xmobar runs with the full path to that Haskell file as its argument (or if you put it in `~/.config/xmobar/xmobar.hs`), and with the xmobar library installed (e.g., with `cabal install --lib xmobar`), the Haskell code will be compiled as needed, and the new executable spawned for you.

 That's it!